French Drain Installation

 2. Laying the perforated PVC pipe correctly

-3. Covering the pipe with gravel on all sides
+3. Covering the pipe with gravel on all sides with edging

 The next step is to cover the trench completely with a landscaping geo-textile fabric.
 This unique material keeps the perforated PVC pipe clean from debris that could potentially clog the system.
 After that, lay down the PVC pipe with the holes facing down.
 Then, cover the pipe with gravel on all sides.
-After the job is over, you will be able to see only the gravel at the same level as the ground.
+After the french drain install is over, you will be able to see only the gravel at the same level as the ground.